maxov/website/teaching/70-scholars/index.md

 #### April 16: Announcements

+- [worksheet 8](ws8.pdf): Continuous and Joint Distributions Practice
-- As soon as I find some time, I will write solutions for worksheets 1 and 2!
+- As soon as I find some time (OK!! very likely this weekend, finally), I will write solutions for worksheets 1 and 2!
 - [Attendance](https://goo.gl/forms/Ls2zJdqSKTRJKG1Q2)